Opinion | Biden just fired a warning shot at Mitch McConnell and Republicans

 Or it should, anyway: It will only matter if Biden and Democrats are actually prepared to act on it, because McConnell will proceed as if they are not.

-Biden’s new comments came in an interview with ABC News’ George Stephanopoulos, in which Biden came out for reforming the filibuster.
+Biden’s new comments came in an interview with ABC News’s George Stephanopoulos, in which Biden came out for reforming the filibuster.
 This is generating headlines, but what may be even more important is this: Biden displayed a newfound recognition of basic realities about today’s GOP — and about our politics in general — that can’t be wished away.

 Here’s the key exchange:

 STEPHANOPOULOS: I know you’ve been reluctant to do away with the filibuster.
 Aren’t you going to have to choose between preserving the filibuster and advancing your agenda?BIDEN: Yes.
 But here’s the choice: I don’t think you have to eliminate the filibuster.
-You have to do what it used to be when I first got to the Senate … and that is, with the filibuster, you had to stand up and command the floor. … so you gotta work for the filibuster.STEPHANOPOULOS: So you’re for that reform?
+You have to do what it used to be when I first got to the Senate … and that is, that a filibuster, you had to stand up and command the floor. … So you gotta work for the filibuster.STEPHANOPOULOS: So you’re for that reform?
 You’re for bringing back the talking filibuster?BIDEN: I am.

 The most important word here is “Yes.”
 With it, Biden voiced an awareness, perhaps more clearly than ever before, that the fate of Democrats’ agenda will likely depend on a willingness to stiffen up their spines and reform the Senate in the direction of true majority rule.